aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/export-worksheet-or-chart-into-image-with-desired-width-and-height/_index.md

 // Access first worksheet
 const worksheet = workbook.getWorksheets().get(0);

-// Set image or print options we want one page per sheet.
-The image format is in png and desired dimensions are 400x400 const opts = new AsposeCells.ImageOrPrintOptions();
+// Set image or print options: we want one page per sheet.
+The image format is PNG and the desired dimensions are 400x400 const opts = new AsposeCells.ImageOrPrintOptions();
 opts.setOnePagePerSheet(true);
 opts.setImageType(AsposeCells.ImageType.Png);